 Shared minibus taxis serve most key destinations on the island.
 Although they do not operate on a set schedule or have official stops, you just need to wave as the minibus approaches your location along its route to be picked up.
 Fares run from EUR 1 to EUR 2, depending on your destination.

 Cars are the main mode of transport in Saint Martin.
 Prices are fair (from EUR 17 per day).
 Note that the speed limit on all roads cannot exceed 50 kilometres (31 miles) per hour.

-Upon your arrival in Saint Martin, you can get in touch with local tourism professionals for further information and to help organize your stay.Saint Martin Tourist Office
+Upon your arrival in Saint Martin, you can get in touch with local tourism professionals for further information and to help organise your stay.Saint Martin Tourist Office